What If the Pain of Pet Loss Becomes Too Much to Bear?

 Self-Hatred, Blame, and Harmful Thoughts

 It's quite common to see loving pet parents blame themselves for the death of their animal, especially when having to make the difficult choice of euthanasia.
 With redirection of our thoughts and moving through the grief process, these thoughts tend to decrease and can be replaced with happier memories, with the acknowledgment that through your decision your pet no longer had to suffer.

-Our minds are rapidly attempting to process through our new reality when we've experienced the death of a pet.
+Our minds are rapidly attempting to process our new reality when we've experienced the death of a pet.
 Some of us have minds that are more negative, easily placing blame, guilt, or shame on us.